GJZwiers/deno-config-init/README.md

 deno-init -n myDenoProject
 ```

-`deno-init` will also provide some templates to get started with various deno frameworks.
-This is still being worked on but you can already initialize a very basic `oak` project right now:
+You can initialize project templates with `--template` to get started with various deno frameworks.
+This is a work in progress but you can already initialize a very basic `oak` project as well as an oak RESTful API with the `restful_oak` template.
 ```
 deno-init --template oak
 ```